 Author contributions.
-S.P. and D.S. designed the study.
-D.S. performed the numerical experiments, analysed the data and wrote the paper.
-M.B., R.F. and S.P. provided guidance on interpreting the result.
+SP and DS designed the study.
+DS performed the numerical experiments, analyzed the data, and wrote the paper.
+MB, RF, and SP provided guidance on interpreting the results.
 All authors commented on the manuscript.

 Competing interests.
-The authors declare no conflict of interest.
+The authors declare that they have no conflict of interest.

 Acknowledgements.
-D. Steinfeld acknowledges funding from ETH Research Grant ETH-09 15-2.
-M. Boettcher acknowledges funding from 605 the Swiss National Science Foundation (grant no. 165941) and the European Research Council 485 (ERC) under the European Union's Horizon 2020 research and innovation programme (project INTEXseas, grant agreement No 787652).
-We thank Elisa Spreitzer, Roman Attinger, Hanna Joos, Michael Sprenger and Heini Wernli (ETH Zürich) and Christian Grams (KIT) for fruitful discussions on diabatic processes in mid-latitude weather systems.
+We thank Elisa Spreitzer, Roman Attinger, Hanna Joos, Michael Sprenger, and Heini Wernli (ETH Zürich) and Christian Grams (KIT) for fruitful discussions on diabatic processes in midlatitude weather systems.
 IFS model simulations have been performed as part of the ECMWF special project "Diabatic effects in mid-latitude weather systems".
 ECWMF and MeteoSwiss are acknowledged for making the IFS model available and for access to the ECMWF computing facilities.
 We also thank both reviewers for their constructive comments.
-The data analysis and visualization was done using Python.
+The data analysis and visualization were done using Python.